OFFLINE-GmbH/oc-vite-plugin/README.md

 ## Workflow

-* To use Vite in development, start the Vite server using the `vite` command.
-All assets in October are now included directly from the Vite Dev Server.
+* To use Vite in development, start the Vite server using the `vite` command
-* To build assets for production, use the `vite build` command.
-Once you switch the October environment to production, these bundled assets will be included.
+* To build assets for production, use the `vite build` command

-## Including Vite
+## Including Vite Assets

-Use the `vite()` function anywhere in Twig to include assets as well as the Vite Dev Server (depending on the environment).
+Use the `vite()` function anywhere in Twig to include assets from the Vite Dev Server or the Vite manifest.json (depending on the environment).

 You must provide an array of files to include as the first argument.
 All paths are relative to the theme directory.

-### Including assets

 ```twig
 {# /themes/your-theme/resources/ts/main.ts #}